slowkow/soy-rtms/README.md

     cd soy-rtms
     make all

-The entire analysis can be generated from a small number of files and empty directories:
+The entire analysis (1.4G total) can be generated from a small number of files and empty directories (89K total):

     soy-rtms/
         bin/